SharSrivastava87/TSADepression/README.md

 4. Extensive testing and validation
 5. Real-time data processing pipeline implementation

 ## Iterations of Model

-0. Proof of concept
+0. Proof of Concept
-- First we tested the concept with a pretrained Py-Torch model
+- First, we tested the concept with a pre-trained PyTorch model.
-- This model saw limited success and couldn't converage on adequate weights to predict valence and arousal but had a fair progression of loss showing potential in the model
+- This model saw limited success and couldn't converge on adequate weights to predict valence and arousal but had a fair progression of loss, showing potential in the model.
-- The mean square errors (MSE) for valence and arousal were 5.313 and 4.124 respectivley following 50 epochs of training
+- The mean square errors (MSE) for valence and arousal were 5.313 and 4.124 respectively following 50 epochs of training.

    ```python
    import torch